mirkosertic/mavensonarsputnik/README.md

 SonarQube will place to files inside the .sonar/issues-report Directory of the workspace:

 * issues-report-light.html Contains only the new introduced and removed issues of the PatchSet
-* issues-report-light.html Contails all issues of the PatchSet
+* issues-report-light.html Contains all issues of the PatchSet

 These Reports can be easily integrated using the Publish HTML Post Build Action of Jenkins